 ½ cup fat-free yogurt

-8 ice cubes made from fresh squeezed orange juice
+8 ice cubes of fresh squeezed orange juice

-Combine the orange segments, yogurt, vanilla, and orange ice cubes in a blender and purée until smooth.
-Pour into two tall glasses.
+Combine the orange, yogurt, vanilla, and ice cubes.
+Process until smooth.
+Pour into a tall glass.